-Below, we’ve compiled a list of 15 compassionate gifts for grieving moms from blog posts, comments, and gift lists curated by those who know.
+Below, we’ve compiled a list of 15 compassionate gifts for grieving moms that have been suggested on blog posts, comments, and gift lists curated by those who know.
 Links to resources are included at the end of the post.

 - Reach out to the grieving mom on Mother’s Day.
 Give flowers, a note, something that honors the child and acknowledges her grief.
 Read more here.

-- Same thing goes for the childs birthday and the anniversary of their death.
+- Same thing goes for the child’s birthday and the anniversary of their death.
 A card, a text, a movie and chocolate, flowers – simple gestures that show you care.
 Here are more ways to help your friend on the death anniversary.